You can take photos of each tree or item. Photos are usually taken when carrying out surveys using the OTISS survey app.

-Please read the main Photos page first to get the overall idea and then return to the information below.
+NB: Please read the main Photos page first to get the overall idea and then return to the information below about using photos on the survey apps.

 There are several ways of viewing the Photo Gallery for a tree/item.